Being outdoors and experiencing nature is not only a great way to stay healthy, but it’s also great for your mental wellbeing.

 Batoning, chopping or feathering can be done with thin blades, but it’s far from ideal.

-The reason for this should be obvious, but in case it’s not, we just need to look roll out a bit of high school physics.
+The reason for this should be obvious, but in case it’s not, we just need to look at a bit of high school physics.

-An object with a higher mass will have more energy when its moving compared to an object with a lower mass moving at the same speed.
+An object with a higher mass will have more energy when it is moving compared to an object with a lower mass moving at the same speed.

 In our case, the object is the knife.
 So, a thicker and therefore heavier knife will hit a piece of wood with more energy than a thinner and lighter knife.

-That’s why we recommend selecting a survival knife which is 3/16 of an inch thick.
+That’s why we recommend selecting a survival knife that is 3/16 of an inch thick.
 It offers the best balance between the two extremes of thick and thin blades.

 A 3/16 blade will allow you to cut and carve things with a respectable amount of accuracy, but it’ll also have enough heft behind it to chop or pry things open.